layer6ai-labs/HGCF/README.md

         'margin': (0.2, 'margin value in the metric learning loss'), },
     'data_config': {
-        'dataset': ('Amazon-Book', 'which dataset to use'),
+        'dataset': ('yelp', 'which dataset to use'),
         'num_neg': (1, 'number of negative samples'),
         'test_ratio': (0.2, 'proportion of test edges for link prediction'), 'norm_adj': ('True', 'whether to row-normalize the adjacency matrix'),